 Every council is different in their definition of a significant tree so you will need to refer to your local council rules to see if you are safe to remove.

-Local councils and cities take tree protection very seriously and heavy fines apply if you remove a tree without first seeking permission.
-Depending on the tree being removed and the circumstances surrounding it but fines normally start at $2000 and go right up to $100,000 for multiple offences on a single site.
+Local councils and cities take tree protection very seriously, and heavy fines apply if you remove a tree without first seeking permission.
+Depending on the tree being removed and the circumstances surrounding it, fines normally start at $2,000 and go up to $100,000 for multiple offenses on a single site.

-A lot of the time it’s property developers who get in trouble for removing trees without permission.
+Most of the time, property developers get in trouble for removing trees without permission.

 They might have had a Development Application knocked back due to the council wanting to retain one or more trees.
 So they remove them, wear the fine and develop the property.

-Other cases are from home owners removing trees that are blocking their view or dropping too many leaves.
+Other cases are homeowners removing trees blocking their view or dropping too many leaves.

 How do I find the tree removal laws for my area?

 There are a couple of ways to go about it.
-The easiest way is to use our free resource of local council regulations.
-Just select your city, then local council and you will be taken to the correct information on tree protection on your local council website.
+The easiest way is to use our free resources of local council regulations.
+Select your city, and then the local council will take you to the correct tree protection information on your local council website.

-Another way is to get in touch with three local and verified arborist and ask them you need permission and if they can come out and give you a price form removal while they are at it.
+Another way is to get in touch with three local and verified arborists and ask them if they need permission and if they can come out and give you a price for removal while they are at it.

-Note: Arborists will need to come out and inspect the job before giving a quote on the cost to cut down your tree.
+Note: Arborists will need to come out and inspect the job before giving a quote on the cost of cutting down your tree.
 Trees are tricky to quote over the phone from a description or pictures.

-The third way would be to phone up your local council and ask to speak to the arborist officer concerning a tree on your property.
+The third way would be to phone your local council and ask to speak to the arborist officer concerning a tree on your property.
 They will soon tell you whether you will need approval or not.

 Do I need permission if tree is dead?